slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Either write something worth reading or do something worth writing."
 -- Benjamin Franklin [1706]*

+> *"Time is too slow for those who wait, too swift for those who fear, too long for those who grieve, too short for those who rejoice, but for those who love, time is eternity."
+-- Henry Van Dyke [1852]*

 > *"Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today."
 -- James T. McKay [1864]*